 For LegendFiction, they are also passionate and practicing Catholics or Orthodox.
 Our faith is crucial to our craft, because it is the light by which we see everything.
 And it is the light by which we can see God in everything, and everyone.
 No matter how dark or distant or beige things may be.

 A LegendFiction mentor helps writers create stronger and stranger works of fiction, providing advice and recommendations on how to deepen our faith insights.
 Part mastermind, part spiritual advisor.

 This is because we believe that writing, taken seriously, can also be a path of discovery and discipline in God.

 Do mentors sell services?

-Yes, you must.
-This is how you are able to continue doing what you love – writing, and helping others write.
+Yes, they do.
+This is how they are able to continue doing what they love – writing, and helping others write.

-Here’s how we break down the 3 parts of a flywheel (turning windmill) process for mentors:
+Here’s how we break down the 3 parts of the legend cycle process for mentors:

-COMMUNITY ACTIVITY: Mentors organize with each other to pick a day when they are present in the community.
-They check to answer any community questions for staff, scan recent stories, and freely choose where to comment and upvote.
+COMMUNITY ACTIVITY: Mentors select days when they are present in the community.
+They check to answer community questions for staff, scan recent stories, and freely choose where to comment and upvote.
 Since the community is primarily peer-to-peer, mentors are not expected to be deeply involved in everything.
 They can share ideas, resources, their own work, and maintain a sense of presence.
 Some mentors may even host write-ins, monthly AMA sessions, or free workshops.

 PAID GIGS: Some writers, inside or outside the community, may be ready to pay a mentor for private consulting and help.
-LegendFiction has established a gig marketplace, where mentors can offer as many gigs as they like.
+LegendFiction is helping mentors offer as many gigs as they like.
 A gig is a fixed-rate, clearly-defined work project.
 Examples of gigs are:

 - A 15 minute review of your [genre] story, highlighting a strength and 2 areas to improve.